isomerpages/nlb-biblioasia/_holding-area/Cold War Rivalries: Fuel Propaganda Battle in Singapore in the 1940s and 1950s.md

 *May 1st Celebrations* was in Mandarin, while English commentary was provided for *Festival of Youth*.
 These two films attracted huge Chinese audiences.
 Jubilee Theatre also issued concession tickets for the viewing of these two Soviet films to schools and associations.7

 In addition to films, the Soviet Union also relied on print materials.
 According to an American State Department report, the Soviet Union produced approximately 25 to 30 million books in various languages in the 1950s and most of them contained Marxist-Leninist titles or themes.
 Some of these works found their way to Singapore.
-They include titles such as Study the Philosophy of Marxism and Leninism and A History of the Communist Party of the Soviet Union.8 Both books were translated into Chinese.
+They include titles such as *Study the Philosophy of Marxism and Leninism* and *A History of the Communist Party of the Soviet Union*.8 Both books were translated into Chinese.

 The Soviet authorities also sent propaganda items to Russians living in Singapore to convince them to return to their home country.
 In 1956, the Singapore Standard noted that Singapore was being flooded by “Russian booklets, weeklies and pamphlets depicting a ‘new way of life’ in the Soviet Union”.9